MONIMAKER365/rainy-hickory/content/pages/about.md

 ---
 ***

 I just want to learn thats all

 > The world always seems brighter when you’ve just made something that wasn’t there before.
 >
-> ":Neil Gaiman"
+> "Neil Gaiman"

 *Thank You for reading!*